 PCI computers automatically detect and configure PCI-compliant adapters while booting.
-The PRO/10+ PCI adapter IRQ level and I/O address are automatically set by the BIOS each time you start your computer.
+The PRO/100B T4 PCI adapter IRQ level and I/O memory address are automatically set by the BIOS each time you start your computer.

 Start your computer to automatically configure the adapter.
 Configuration is complete when the DOS prompt appears.
-You can now continue with the optional procedure below.
+You can now continue with the procedure below.

-If your computer displays an error while booting, your PCI computer may require additional steps to configure a PCI adapter.
-See the PCI installation tips section on page 18 for more information if you get an error.
+If your computer displays an error while booting, it may require additional steps to configure a PCI adapter.
+See the PCI installation tips section on page 17 for more information.